 It seems like the plot line of a sci-fi movie: the human race faces extinction when male fertility rates plunge.
-We are not on the brink of extinction but it is a warning that speaks of how pollution is influencing fertility.
-In 2017 a study revealed a shocking statistic for male fertility.
-It caught the media’s attention…“Spermageddon” read the headlines and some tabloids suggested this was the beginning of the end for human life.
+We are not on the brink of extinction, but it is a warning that speaks of how pollution is influencing fertility.
+In 2017 a study revealed a shocking statistic that caught the media’s attention…“Spermageddon” read the headlines and some tabloids suggested this was the beginning of the end for human life.
 The study showed that sperm count has plunged by 50-60 percent for men living in developed nations in the last 40 years.

 Researchers from Israel, Denmark, Brazil, Spain and the US examined reports dating as far back as 1973.
 They poured over the findings of 185 studies with some 43,000 men while raking through changing trends.
 Lifestyle variables were considered such as smoking, stress and body mass index.
 They concluded the decrease of sperm count has been observed mainly in men from North America, Europe, Australia and New Zealand and not as strong or non-existent in other developing parts of the world, such as Africa, Asia and South America.